LoginLOGIN

 Bronze: 0" Bronze (Bow): 46 1/8"

-SCI designates the Kri-Kri's hunted on the Mediterranean Islands, mainly in Greece, Bosnia-Hercegovina and Croatia, as "Indigenous."
+SCI designates the Kri-Kri's hunted on the Mediterranean Islands, mainly in Greece, as "Indigenous."
+Those in Croatia on the island of Dugi Otok, were originally accepted as indigenous, but hybridization has resulted in these animals being classified as feral goats (hybrids).
 All other Kri-Kri hunted in Europe, namely in estates on the mainland are defined by SCI as "Non-Indigenous."

 Bezoar (Sp), Bezoarziege, Pasang (G), Chèvre à bézoard, Pasang, Egagre (F).